saltstack/salt/doc/topics/releases/oxygen.rst

 -------------------

 A new roster has been added that allows users to pull in a list of hosts for salt-ssh targeting from a ~/.ssh configuration.
+For full details, please see the `sshconfig` roster.

 New GitFS Features
 ------------------